sciZer0/7/v/README.md

 Last but Not Least

-In a world of exchanges and aggregators of exchanges, there is one thing to always keep in mind — the thing was said by the most technically-advanced people in the industry, including Anatoly Yakovenko — <b>sharding sucks</b>.
+In a world of exchanges and aggregators of exchanges, there is one thing to always keep in mind — the thing was said by the most technically-advanced people in the industry, including Anatoly Yakovenko — <b>sharding sucks</b>, not to mention Layer 2 solutions.

 <p>&nbsp</p>
 This is just an idea which might be discussed.
 The great fact is here:<br>